Kathy Acker: Posthumous reputation

 Between May 1, 2019 and August 4, 2019, the exhibition I, I, I, I, I, I, I, Kathy Acker was held at the Institute of Contemporary Arts, London.
 The exhibition featured works by more than 40 artists, such as Reza Abdoh, Johanna Hedva and Reba Maybury.
 In 2020, Grove Press issued a new edition of Portrait of an Eye, with an introduction by Kate Zambreno.

+In November, 2022, the 25th anniversary of Acker's death, the Canadian journalist Jason McBride published Eat Your Mind: The Radical Life and Work of Kathy Acker, the first authorized full-length biography of Acker.

+Works based on her works

+Steven Shaviro transformed Kathy Acker's works into an electronic literature piece, Doom Patrols in 1998.
+This was originally published in Beehive and is archived at The NEXT Museum, Library, and Preservation Space.
+Catherine Lacey (author)'s novel Biography of X is a fictional biography loosely based on aspects of Kathy Acker's life and work and uses appropriated texts as in Acker's work.